openstreams/wflow/trunk/doc/_build/html/_sources/wflow_usage.txt

    to multiply the kinematic wave store with.
 This ratio is scaled according to a maximum distance from the gauge.

+Please note the following points when using updating:

+- The tss file should have as many columns as there are gauges defined in the model

+- The tss file should have enough data points to cover the simulation time

+- The -U options should be used to specify which columns to actually use and in which order to use them.
+For example: -u '[1,3,2]' indicated to use column 1,2 and 2 in that order.

 All possible options in wflow\_sbm.ini file
 -------------------------------------------